MAWanqin2002/LLM_Regression_Testing/README.md

 In ./dataset folder, we've already collected valid links in Github Dataset.
 You can directly use the "./dataset/Github.txt".
 For the Twitter dataset, we provided a dataloader to read "./dataset/train.csv", which can also be used directly.

+## Prompts
+The prompts are available at `ex_G.py` and `ex_T.py`.
+- For Completion APIs, we directly send the prompts to the model.
+- For ChatCompletion APIs, we send the prompts as the first user message to the model.

 ## Usage
-Before running, please type your api key into ex_G.py and ex_T.py To test the accuracy and confidence for two datasets, you can run with following commands:
+Before running, please type your api key into ex_G.py and ex_T.py

+To reproduce the accuracy and entropy in the paper, you can run with the following commands:

 `python ex_G.py`